 - Recommended Daily Intake: The recommended daily intake of copper for adults is 900 micrograms (mcg).

 - Toxicity“Toxic” means something that’s poisonous or really harmful.
 It’s like something bad that can make you sick or even hurt you.
 Where did the word come from?
-A long, long time ago, people who used bows and arrows would put… Read More: While rare, excessive copper intake can lead to copper toxicity, causing symptoms like nausea, vomiting, and abdominal pain.
+A long, long time ago, people who used bows and arrows would put poison on the arrow tips to hunt animals or fight… Read More: While rare, excessive copper intake can lead to copper toxicity, causing symptoms like nausea, vomiting, and abdominal pain.

 - Interesting Fact: Copper plays a role in melanin production, which gives skin and hair their color.